 The family extends heartfelt thanks to Paul Lockwood and the staff at the New Windsor Country Inn for their loving care of Ilene for the past eight years.

-To plant a tree in memory of Anna Ilene Archer Siegman, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Anna Ilene Archer Siegman, please visit our Tree Store

 A Memorial Tree was planted for Anna Ilene